mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-the circle is more interesting than the rectangle, so I'll spend a bit more time testing it.
+The game engine is a major risk that should be addressed as well.
+The core of a game engine is a game loop.
+We can use this interactive loop to test parts of our game as we write it.
+First, let's test circle drawing.

 `scene`
 run the app to test

 `voice`
-here is a basic interactive loop, where we can play with the circle values
+we can play with some circle values now
+with some modifications, we could use this code to test the rectangle and polygon drawing code as well.
+I recommend doing that as practice for novice developers.

 this is already turning into a game engine.
 a game engine has 4 main regions: initializationm, draw, input, and update.